Dennis Condrey: National Wrestling Alliance (1973–1987)

 Dennis Condrey was born in Florence, Alabama, and started wrestling in 1973 in the Tennessee area, wrestling for promoter Nick Gulas.
 He would also wrestle in the Mid-Atlantic area as well.
 In 1974, Condrey teamed up with Phil Hickerson, and became known as the Bicentennial Kings, and was managed by "Kangaroo" Al Costello.
 In March 1977, he began wrestling for Jerry Jarrett's promotion in Memphis.
 Four months later, he would make his first international trip to Canada, wrestling in the Maritimes.
 In 1978, Condrey went to Alabama's Southeast Championship Wrestling.
 After the Bicentennial Kings broke up in 1979, Condrey formed the Big C's with Don Carson.
 In 1980, after Carson retired, Condrey teamed up with Randy Rose, and formed the Midnight Express, alongside Norvell Austin.
 They left for Mid-South wrestling in 1984.

 Once in Mid-South, Condrey formed a new version of the Midnight Express with Bobby Eaton with Jim Cornette as their manager.
 They also started a legendary feud with the Rock 'n' Roll Express that carried over into the NWA's Jim Crockett Promotions in 1985.

 In early 1986, Condrey and Eaton won the NWA World Tag Team Titles from the Rock 'n' Roll Express on Superstars on the Superstation and feuded with them until Condrey left the promotion in early 1987.
-He left overnight giving no notice to Cornette, Eaton, or the NWA.
+He left overnight, giving no notice to Cornette, Eaton, or the NWA.

 American Wrestling Association (1987)

 Condrey would reunite with former partner Randy Rose in the AWA under manager Paul E. Dangerously.
 "Loverboy" Dennis and "Ravishing" Randy called themselves "The Midnight Express", and claimed the right to the name, which had since been used by Condrey and Eaton (and later by "Beautiful" Bobby Eaton and "Sweet" Stan Lane) in the NWA.

-They would defeat Jerry Lawler and Bill Dundee for the AWA World Tag Team titles on October 30, 1987, in Whitewater, WI.
-They would have a two-month title reign, losing the titles to the returning Midnight Rockers (Shawn Michaels and Marty Jannetty) on December 27, 1987 in Las Vegas, Nevada.
+They would defeat Jerry Lawler and Bill Dundee for the AWA World Tag Team titles on October 30, 1987, in Whitewater, Wisconsin.
+They would have a two-month title reign, losing the titles to the returning Midnight Rockers (Shawn Michaels and Marty Jannetty) on December 27, 1987, in Las Vegas, Nevada.